neat-log/neat-tasks/README.md

 * Pass: tests are considered passing if when calling, `done(fail)`, `fail` is false.
 * Fail: Anything truthy is considered a failure.
 If you pass a string, it will print the message.

+Use the skip `cb([skip])` to skip the task.

+* Skip: Anything truthy is considered a failure.
+If you pass a string, it will change the title after skipping
+* Run: Pass false to run the test

 ## License